 Television and Theatre

-Dannii is also hosting the Australian version of Netflix’s major reality competition series, ‘Ultimate Beastmaster Season 3, alongside former rugby player Nick ‘Honey Badger’ Cummins.
-The series will be broadcast globally, in 2018.
-It was the first competition show greenlit by Netflix where hosts from each of the participating countries commentate alongside one another so that each territory sees a localized version of the show.
+Dannii can be currently seen co-hosting the Australian version of Netflix’s major reality competition series, ‘Ultimate Beastmaster’, alongside former rugby player Nick ‘Honey Badger’ Cummins.
+The series launched globally on Netflix in August 2018 and is the first competition show greenlit by Netflix where hosts from each of the participating countries commentate alongside one another so that each territory sees a localized version of the show.
 The series follows competitors along a difficult obstacle course; the winners from each episode compete in a grand final each season.
 Dannii describes the show as a sporty version of The Eurovision Song Contest, which, of course, she can relate to.
 Netflix announced Dannii’s involvement in ‘Ultimate Beastmaster’, in true Minogue style, as part of the Netflix Mardi Gras Float in the 2018 Mardi Gras Parade, alongside Hollywood stars from ‘Orange is the New Black’, ‘13 Reasons Why’ and ‘Mindhunter’.

 Dannii’s television judging and hosting roles on Australian and UK television have taken up much of her career space for the last decade, and audiences wholeheartedly embrace her.
 She has starred in international formats including ‘The X Factor UK’, ‘Australia’s Got Talent’, ‘Britain and Ireland’s Next Top Model’ and ‘The X Factor Australia’.
 Dannii first stepped into the television judge’s chair in 2007, launching Australia’s Got Talent.
 She completed six series (2007-2012) of AGT and held the title as the only original judge while the show was on Seven Network.
 Dannii’s long-standing relationship with the Seven Network continued when she was offered the role of judge on The X Factor Australia where she completed three seasons (2013-2015).
 This was Dannii’s seventh series as a judge on The X Factor, having also been a judge for four years in the UK (2007-2010).
 The same year as her debut on Australia’s Got Talent, her popularity and natural ability in the judge’s seat saw Dannii take on the role of judge and mentor on The X Factor UK, Britain’s highest rating television show.
 During these years, Dannii worked in both territories across the world in these major format shows.
 After completing four consecutive series with ITV in the UK, alongside Simon Cowell, Louis Walsh and Cheryl Cole, Dannii decided 2010 was to be her final series.
 Finishing on a Minogue-style high, her act won the one million pound recording contract over One Direction and Rebecca Ferguson, becoming ‘Team Minogue’s’ second victory.
 Dannii’s final series of The X Factor UK remains one of the most successful with an incredible audience peak of 19.4 million viewers, and the finale being the most viewed television episode of 2010.
 In 2013, Dannii joined the on-screen team on Britain & Ireland’s Next Top Model for Sky Living in the UK.
 She was thrilled to work with Elle Macpherson and Tyson Beckford for Season 9 of the worldwide phenomenon and again demonstrated her skill and passion at mentoring in a whole new genre.
 Sky Living hailed this as the biggest shake-up of the UK show ever, and ratings were the highest the series had ever achieved.
 Dannii returned to prime-time UK television last year on BBC’s new Saturday night talent show, ‘Let It Shine’.
 Created by Gary Barlow and hosted by Graham Norton and Mel Giedroyc, Dannii took a judging seat alongside regulars Gary and Martin Kemp of Spandau Ballet and Eastenders fame, together with a variety of guest judges including Amber Riley from hit US TV series Glee, legendary UK singer Lulu and ‘Hairspray’ star and talk show host, Ricki Lake.
 The panel searched for and ultimately chose the five band members for the new stage production called ‘The Band’, based on the music of Take That.
 ‘The Band’ kicked off their sellout UK tour of ‘The Band’ in September 2017 in Manchester.